Emergent invariance and scaling properties in the collective return dynamics of a stock market: Our Contributions

-Finally, we reexamine the single- and multi-factor generative models, popular choices considered today while modeling consensus behavior in financial markets.
-These models for the most part fail to replicate the above mentioned emergent trends -- including the scaling law: (a) The single-factor model fails to reproduce the vine MST structure; (b) Multi-factor models, on the other hand, can generate the vine; however, fail to reproduce the scaling law.
-To close this gap, we propose an alternate framework -- a modified Vicsek model commonly used to describe the dynamics of active matter -- that more reliably reproduces the observed emergent phenomena.
+Finally, we explore if these numerically observed emergent behavior properties can be replicated by an agent-based generative model.
+We first reexamine the single- and multi-factor generative models, popular generative frameworks used to model consensus behavior in financial markets~\cite{baselinefactor}.
+These models for the most part fail to replicate the above-mentioned emergent trends -- the invariant standardized histograms and the power-law/stretched-exponential fits with respect to $\tau$: (a) The single-factor model fails to reproduce the vine MST structure; (b) Multi-factor models, while generating the vine, fail to produce both the distribution-invariance and the scaling phenomena. \textit{As our third main contribution,} we introduce an alternate framework, a modified Vicsek model -- commonly used to describe the dynamics of active matter -- that proves to be a much more promising candidate for reproducing the empirical evidence.
+In these approaches, the stock market would be modeled as a closed environment, where individual stocks behave as agents in a vector space that influence each other.
+At each time-step, the position of an agent corresponds to a particular stock's instantaneous market behavior.
+Agents that exhibit correlated behavior over multiple time steps cluster together as swarms.